 We will be updating this FAQ for a few weeks following the launch of Windows 11, as new information comes out.
 If you have questions that are not already answered here, please feel free to leave them in the comments section and we may add them to the list.

 When is Microsoft launching Windows 11 for the public?

 Windows 11 has been available in beta for some time now, but it is launching publicly on October 5th, 2021.

 How much does Windows 11 cost?

-While we can't say for sure, as it is not available for individual sale yet, you can probably expect Windows 11 to cost about the same amount as Windows 10 (and other recent Windows versions before that).
-However, it is a free upgrade for users already running a licensed version of Windows 10 - assuming their computer meets the minimum system requirements.
+Windows 11 costs about the same amount as Windows 10 did, and other recent Windows versions before that.
+However, it is a free upgrade for users already running a licensed version of Windows 10 – assuming your computer meets the minimum system requirements.

 If I get a computer now with Windows 10, can I be sure of being able to upgrade to 11?

 Here at Puget Systems, virtually all of the computers we are selling now meet the system requirements for Windows 11 – and we are making sure to configure the BIOS properly for things like onboard TPM functionality (see System Requirements, below, for more information).
 The only exception to this, as of publication time, is our Xeon W based workstations and servers which require the addition of a TPM chip that you can request from our consultants.

 What are the hardware requirements for Windows 11?